America is in the middle of a student loan crisis.

 The 70's brought with it one of the most hated aspects of the student loan program: the end of bankruptcy exception, a rule that allowed loans to be discharged in bankruptcy.

-However, that year a set of new regulations were put in place that forbid you from discharging your loans through bankruptcy, unless:
+However, that year a set of new regulations were put in place that forbids you from discharging your loans through bankruptcy, unless:

 - Those loans created an “undue hardship for the borrower and the borrower’s dependents”.